 The weather stands out as the biggest difference between Vancouver and Toronto.
 Last year, on February 1st, the temperature in Toronto was -40°C in comparison to Vancouver where it was +10°C on the same day.
-Vancouver is essentially the only city in Canada that doesn’t experience the harsh winters which the country is known for, unlike Toronto that experienced its coldest month in recorded history in February 2015.
+Vancouver is essentially the only city in Canada that doesn’t experience the harsh winters that the country is known for, unlike Toronto which experienced its coldest month in recorded history in February 2015.

 Greater Toronto’s population boasts more people than the entire province of British Columbia, where there are now over 6 million people residing – compared to 2.4 million in the Greater Vancouver area.
 More so, the city of Vancouver only boasts approximately 600,000 people whereas the city of Toronto has some 2.6 million, making it the fourth most populated city in North America after Mexico City, New York City and Los Angeles.